UBCFormulaElectric/Consolidated-Firmware/README.md

 Open Docker Desktop > Settings > Resources > File Sharing > Add `/tmp`.

 From VS Code, click the arrows in the bottom left and select "Attach to Running Container".
-Select the `consolidated-firmware-develop` option and VS Code should connect you to the container.
+Select the `ubcformulaelectric-develop` option and VS Code should connect you to the container.
 From here, you can open the repo and build code from VS Code's integrated terminal.

 ### VS Code Extensions